The Missing Half of Productivity Data

 Context is what turns a data point into a decision.
 And context requires two things that raw productivity data almost never provides: time and integration.

 Time matters because performance is not a single moment.
 A one-day snapshot of an employee's activity is nearly meaningless.
 A thirty-day trend tells you something.
 A ninety-day pattern tells you everything.
-Understanding whether someone is accelerating, plateauing, or declining requires longitudinal data that tracks behavior across time, not just this week's output.
+Understanding whether someone is accelerating, plateauing, or declining requires longitudinal data that tracks behavior over time, not just this week's output.

 Integration matters because work does not happen in one tool.
 A complete picture of how an employee is performing requires integrating signals from the CRM, inbox, calendar, chat platform, and project management system.
 When those signals exist in silos, patterns are invisible.
 When they are unified, the picture snaps into focus.